Small donations scheme

 What you can claim

-Your GASDS claim can’t be more than 10 times your Gift Aid claim, eg you can claim on £1,000 worth of donations through GASDS if you’ve received £100 of Gift Aid donations in the same tax year.
+Your GASDS claim can’t be more than 10 times your Gift Aid claim.
+For example, you can claim on £1,000 worth of donations through GASDS if you’ve received £100 of Gift Aid donations in the same tax year.

 You can claim on donations that are eligible for Gift Aid, but not membership fees.